Ballot Design and Electoral Outcomes: The Role of Candidate Order and Party Affiliation: Methodology

 We are interested in two (related) estimands.
 The first estimand is the \emph{flip effect}, defined as the conditional average treatment effect of a party-order flip on the vote share of a judicial candidate given the vote share of the presidential candidate from the same party and on the same ballot.
 We expect the flip effect to be \emph{heterogeneous} given the presidential vote share.
-When party designations are not printed on the ballot, well-informed voters are likely to vote for their intended candidate regardless of party order, whereas less-informed partisan voters might rely on party order as a cue to identify the candidate affiliated with their party.
-In such cases, they might vote for the judicial candidate occupying the same within-contest position as their party’s presidential candidate.
-If the party order of the judicial contest is flipped, this behavior could lead them to cast a vote contrary to their intent.
-As a result, in a judicial contest without party labels, the vote share a candidate receives from voters of their party would likely be higher in the absence of a party-order flip, and lower when a flip occurs.
-Because all voters are exposed to the same ballot, the total vote share that a candidate receives when a party-order flip occurs reflects both the correctly cast votes from their partisan voters (which are likely lower than the corresponding votes when no flip occurs), and the incorrectly cast votes from voters of the opposing party (which likely increase the candidate’s vote share).
+When party designations are absent from the ballot, partisan voters may rely on the ordering of candidates as a cue to identify party affiliation, voting for the judicial candidate occupying the same position as their party's presidential candidate.
+If the party order of the judicial contest is flipped relative to the presidential race, this behavior may lead some voters to cast a vote contrary to their intent.
+Since outcomes are measured at the precinct level, the magnitude of this effect likely depends on the partisan composition of the precinct: in precincts with a larger share of one party's presidential voters, the incorrectly cast votes from that party's voters may be more numerous, shifting the judicial vote share against that party's candidate.
+Conversely, in precincts with a smaller share of one party's presidential voters, the incorrectly cast votes from the opposing party's voters may dominate, shifting the judicial vote share in favor of the smaller-share party's candidate.
+This suggests that the flip effect may change sign as the presidential vote share varies: it would be positive for low values of the presidential vote share of a given party and negative for high values.
+This is precisely the heterogeneity we estimate and test for.
 Allowing for this type of heterogeneity is essential for accurately modeling precinct-level, down-ballot voting without party labels.
 In our empirical analysis, we address these insights by formally testing (i) whether the flip effect is equal to zero and (ii) whether it is homogeneous.

 The second estimand is the share of \emph{partisan-voting mistakes} attributable to such ballot design.
 This estimand aims to capture the intent of partisan voters, and is not directly associated with vote share outcomes.
 As a result, it could face an identification problem since we only observe the net effect on each outcome.
 However, the share of partisan-voting mistakes can be identified by examining (hypothetical) precincts where the presidential candidate of a given party receives 100\% of the votes.
 In these precincts, there are no voters from the opposing party, eliminating the votes incorrectly cast by them.
 Therefore, the identification of the (heterogeneous) flip effect (first estimand) suffices for the identification of the share of partisan-voting mistakes (second estimand) for such (hypothetical) precincts.